University Council for Graduate Studies Bylaws

 Section 2: ELECTIONS

 Only full and associate members of the graduate faculty may vote for college representatives to the UCGS.
 It is assumed that appropriate election policy and procedures will be followed in the represented units.
 If a problem arises, the UCGS reserves the right of review and calling a new election.
 The regular election of representatives to the University Council shall be held no later than mid-March each year.
 By the end of March, the respective units shall forward the names of the newly elected members to the Dean of Graduate Studies.
-At the annual meeting in May, the Dean of the Graduate School shall make announcement of the newly constituted University Council for Graduate Studies.
+At the annual meeting in May, the Vice Provost and Dean of the Graduate School shall make announcement of the newly constituted University Council for Graduate Studies.
 Terms of service begin in September.